Did French prime minister accidentally reveal big Airbus order?

 Airbus says the lightweight carbon-composite aircraft will beat the 777 on efficiency, but will not be available before late-decade.
 Airbus plans to increase output of the largest A350 to try to break Boeing’s firm hold on the mini-jumbo market.

-Influential aircraft lessor Steven Udvar-Hazy, founder of Air Lease Corp (AL.N), urged Airbus to focus on this model.
+Influential aircraft lessor Steven Udvar-Hazy, founder of Air Lease Corp, urged Airbus to focus on this model.

 For its part, Boeing wants to persuade major customers like Singapore to keep ordering the current 777-300ER or else wait for a possible upgrade around the turn of the decade.
 Airlines such as Emirates have pressed it to firm up the design plans.